Britojaison/echoAI/docs/case-studies/README.md

 # Case Studies

-This folder contains PDF case studies for the ECHO AI project.
+This folder contains PDF case studies for the Infini8 Voice project.

 ## Upload Instructions